See the world ethically!

-Unfortunately, doing something positive about the environment doesn’t end with coming on a tour with us, even if it is an eco tour, but it’s not always clear what actions we can take.
+Unfortunately, doing something positive about the environment doesn’t end with coming on eco-friendly tour with us, however it’s not always clear what actions we can take.
 Climate Change is such an enormous, multi-faceted, problem that it’s easy to feel that there’s nothing that we can do, as individuals, that would make any difference.
 Luckily, that isn’t the case – because there’s lots we can achieve on our own.
 If you think about it every single movement in human history started with just an individual, so why shouldn’t this one start with you?

 WHAT CAN WE DO?